 As the founder of the Urban Leisure & Tourism Lab, urban sociologist and associate professor Roos Gerritsma was there at the start of the lab in 2015.

-Alongside Roos Gerritsma, designer, researcher and innovation strategist Wina Smeenk has been leading the lab team since January 2020.
-Wina is Professor Societal Impact Design, as well as being right at the centre of practice with her own co-design bureau, ‘WiEN’s ontwerperschap’.
+Designer, researcher and innovation strategist Wina Smeenk is Professor Societal Impact Design, as well as being right at the centre of practice with her own co-design bureau, ‘WiEN’s ontwerperschap’.
 The methods for empathic co-design devised by Wina are deployed in the lab as way to creating social value: ‘This is what we call human-centered innovation.
 Together with our lab partners, we explore the potential contribution of tourism and leisure to a better life in a more inclusive city’.